List of British deception formations in World War II: Impact

 Roger Fleetwood-Hesketh, who played a major role in the planning of Fortitude, wrote that captured German maps verified the success of the north and south portions of the deception plan.
 These maps depicted the location of Allied formations within the UK, the fake order of battles, and notional formations.
 Mary Barbier, a historian who wrote about the Fortitude deception plan, has questioned its success.
 She wrote "it is time to consider that the importance of the deception has been overrated", and argued that the plan worked as the Germans held "preconceived ideas about the importance of the Pas De Calais", and that the Allied staff had overestimated the effectiveness of the deception as they held a "preconceived notion of what Fortitude would accomplish".
 Alfred Jodl, a German general, told interrogators after the end of the war, that major landings were expected in southern France due to the large concentration of forces that the Germans believed had been built-up in Africa.
-Thaddeus Holt, who wrote about the Allied deception methods, wrote that it was "particularly gratifying ... the puzzlement expressed by one German general" who asked why the notional 5th Airborne Division had not been used in the Allied Spring 1945 offensive in Italy.
+Thaddeus Holt, who wrote about the Allied deception methods, wrote that it was "particularly gratifying ... the puzzlement expressed by one German general" who asked why the notional 5th Airborne Division (United Kingdom) had not been used in the Allied Spring 1945 offensive in Italy.

 Similar deceptions were conducted in Asia.
 However, efforts to operate Bodyguard-like deception were thwarted by the lack of a defined Allied strategy as the British, Americans, and Chinese all held different agendas and goals.
 Changing objectives also hindered the development of any strategic deception plan to dupe the Empire of Japan.
 In June 1944, the British captured Japanese documents dated from November 1943, which indicated that the Japanese believed that there were 51 1/2 Allied divisions in Southeast Asia and British India, when the actual strength was around 13.
 Despite the belief in the deception efforts that had created the inflated order of battle, the attempt to use these formations to influence Japanese planning and actions had little impact.